Olmedo, Sardinia

-Olmedo (S' Ulumedu) is a comune (municipality) in the Province of Sassari in the Italian region of Sardinia, located about 170 km northwest of Cagliari and about 15 km southwest of Sassari.
+Olmedo (S' Ulumedu) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region of Sardinia, located about 170 km northwest of Cagliari and about 15 km southwest of Sassari.
 As of 31 December 2004, it had a population of 3,041 and an area of 33.7 km2.

 Olmedo borders the following municipalities: Alghero, Sassari, Uri.